aaronrucker990/SIEM-LAB/README.md

 </p>
 <p>

 In this demo where I setup Microsoft Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
 As demonsrated you can see the live attacks (RDP Brute Force) from all around the world.
-As seen the custom PowerShell script was used to look up the attackers Geolocation information and plot it on an Microsoft Sentinel Map!<br
+As seen the custom PowerShell script was used to look up the attackers Geolocation information and plot it on an Microsoft Sentinel Map!

 </p>
 <br />